Authorization and Approval

 Failure to disclose accurate information when determining the status of the arrangement may result in the immediate termination of the engagement.

-Departments/colleges that intend to contract for services with individuals and non-incorporated businesses, in situations that are not already identified as an employment relationship, need to refer to the "Employment vs. Contracted Services Guidelines", including the "Employment versus Contracted Services - Questionnaire".
+Departments/colleges that intend to contract for services with individuals and non-incorporated businesses, in situations that are not already identified as an employment relationship, need to refer to the "Employment vs. Contracted Services Guidelines".

 After referencing the guidelines and completing the questionnaire, as required under the guidelines: